decretist/Dissertation/Chapter4/chapter4.md

 The scholarly literature on authorship attribution methods describes distance metrics such as Burrows's Delta as measuring 'Manhattan Distance'.
-The analogy is to walking or driving from a starting to an ending point through a space in which the street have been laid out at right angles to one another, like Manhattan.
+The analogy is to walking or driving from a starting to an ending point through a space in which the streets have been laid out at right angles to one another, like Manhattan.

 ```python